What is a wellness examination?

 Why are these additional tests recommended?

-If a disease or condition can be detected before your dog shows signs of illness, steps can often be taken to manage or correct the problem before irreversible damage occurs, therefore improving the prognosis for a successful outcome.
+If a disease or condition can be detected before your dog shows signs of illness, steps can often be taken to manage or correct the problem before irreversible damage occurs; this also means the prognosis for a successful outcome is improved.
 In addition, early detection and treatment is often less costly than waiting until a disease or problem becomes advanced enough to affect your dog’s quality of life.

 Is there anything I need to do to prepare my dog for a wellness examination?